ballerina-platform/module-ballerinax-mysql.driver/Package.md

 ```
 You can find more details about each property in the `mysql:Client` constructor.

-The Azure MySQL client references `mysql:Client` and all the operations defined by the `mysql:Client` will be supported
+The `mysql:Client` references and all the operations defined by it will be supported
  by the Azure MySQL client as well.

 1. Connection Pooling